-This document defines two bit long field, referred as Mark field (M in Figure 1, as part of NSH Base and designated for the alternate marking performance measurement method [I-D.ietf-ippm-alt-mark].
-The Mark field MUST NOT be used in defining forwarding and/or quality of service treatment of a SFC packet.
-The Mark field MUST be used only for the performance measurement of data traffic in SFC layer.
-Because setting of the field to any value does not affect forwarding and/or quality of service treatment of a packet, the alternate marking method in SFC layer can be viewed as true example of passive performance measurement method.
+This document defines the two-bit long field, referred to as Mark field (M in Figure 1, as part of NSH Base and designated for the alternate marking performance measurement method [RFC8321].
+The Mark field MUST NOT be used in defining forwarding and/or quality of service treatment of an SFC packet.
+The Mark field MUST be used only for the performance measurement of data traffic in the SFC layer.
+Because the setting of the field to any value does not affect forwarding and/or quality of service treatment of a packet, the alternate marking method in SFC layer can be viewed as a real example of passive performance measurement method.

-The Figure 2 displays format of the Mark field.
+Figure 2 displays the format of the Mark field.